MartinMiles/awesome-sitecore/readme.md

 ## Analytics

 - [SitecoreGoalDescription](https://github.com/islaytitans/SitecoreGoalDescription) - display the Goal Description in the Experience Profle
+- [Sitecore Goal Conversion Demo](https://github.com/martinrayenglish/GoalConversions.Demo) - demonstrate how to obtain goals that were triggered during a visitor's interaction, after their session has ended, this data can be sent to an external system to be used helping marketers by informing them of what customer's and leads are doing on their website.
+- [Custom Timeline Eras](https://github.com/coreyasmith/sitecore-custom-timeline-eras) - demonstrates how to trigger outcomes and display custom outcomes as eras on the Experience Profile timeline in Sitecore.

 ## Audit and performance

 - [Skillcore.Stats](https://github.com/marek-musielak/Skillcore.Stats) - collect detailed timing information for all your Sitecore MVC renderings and API calls.
 - [Sitecore.Boost](https://github.com/cardinal252/Sitecore.Boost) - this repository contains a whole wealth of potential patches for the performance Improvements for the Sitecore platform to improve, most of which are running in production instances of Sitecore.
+- [Sitecore.Cleanup](https://github.com/martinrayenglish/Sitecore.Cleanup) - the module consists of 3 agents that will monitor each the Event Queue, Publish Queue and History tables to ensure that they don't exceed a set threshold.
+- [SitecoreDXG: The Documentation Experience Generator](https://github.com/zkniebel/SitecoreDXG) - a Sitecore template architecture visualization and documentation tool from the SitecoreUML family.
+Leveraging the open-source APIs associated with StarUML (on which SitecoreUML is also based), SitecoreDXG provides support for generating template data model architecture diagrams and HTML documentation from any existing Sitecore instance (PaaS and non-PaaS are both supported) that has the SitecoreUML Service for Sitecore
+- [sitecore-assembly-lists](https://github.com/richardszalay/sitecore-assembly-lists) - Sitecore started providing assembly list information for Sitecore releases starting at 8.2 Update 5.
+This project provides tools for validating Sitecore assembly lists, both against an installation and during the development process.

 ## Azure